 What are Veblen goods?
 Definition and meaning

-Veblen goods are luxury goods or superior goods whose prices do not follow the typical economic laws of supply and demand.
+Veblen Goods are luxury goods or superior goods whose prices do not follow the typical economic laws of supply and demand.
 In most cases, when something becomes more expensive, demand for it declines.
-The opposite occurs with Veblen Goods – when their prices rise, people want more of them – demand grows.
+The opposite occurs with Veblen Goods – when their prices rise, people want more of them – and demand grows.
 Consumers buy these types of products mainly to enhance their status – they are status symbols.

 Examples of Veblen goods include expensive Swiss watches, designer handbags, certain wines, jewelry, and luxury cars.
 They are in demand because they are expensive.
 Put simply, people who buy them want to show that they have style, class, money, and good taste.

 When a man buys a $25,000 Rolex watch or a woman gets a pair of ultra-expensive diamond earrings, they usually intend to let others know.
-If the price of diamond products or Rolex watches suddenly plummeted dramatically, demand for them would probably deteriorate, because they would lose that status-enhancing power.
+If the price of diamond products or Rolex watches suddenly plummeted dramatically, demand for them would probably deteriorate because they would lose that status-enhancing power.

 The Veblen Effect